Know before you go

 Parton River route

-The Parton River hiking route is an abandoned access road and horse trail.
-The trail is unmaintained and there is no signage at the start of the route or anywhere along it.
+The Parton River route is an abandoned access road and horse trail.
+It is unmaintained.
+There is no signage either at the start of the trail or anywhere along it.

 We recommend bringing the relevant 1:50,000-scale maps for this trip (# 114 P/10 – Nadahini Creek, # 114 P/11 – Carmine Mountain and # 114 P/15 – Parton River).

 After the third obstacle, you cross a prominent gully.
 Here, the hiking becomes easier as it follows an old mining road.
-At the next creek, it is very easy to lose the trail and end up bushwhacking through a muskeg.
+At the next creek, it is very easy to lose the trail and end up bushwhacking.

-Pay attention after passing the ‘old wagon’.
+Pay attention after passing an old wagon.
 Keep to the right fork, away from the Parton River.
-The hiking is good up to the old cabin by the junction in the road.
-The junction is at 393884 E / 6631715 N.
+The hiking is good up to an old cabin by the junction in the road.
+The junction is at 59.810957, -136.894288.

-Going northwest from the junction puts you on the Shinny Lakes Trail, which has spectacular scenery throughout.
-The trail has good hiking, following the old mining road and horse trail.
+Going west from the junction puts you on the Shini Lakes route, which has spectacular scenery throughout.
+The trail has good hiking, following an old mining road and horse trail.

-Going east from the junction, across the creek, puts you on the O’Conner Trail.
+Going east from the junction, across the creek, puts you on the O’Conner route.
 This is a roughly 16 km hike to an old airstrip.
 There is a steep climb for about 3 km.
-Then it slopes off to a serious rockslide.
+Then it slopes off to a rockslide.

-After the rockslide, there is another steep climb and then the trail levels off.
-The trail follows along the valley below, which provides spectacular scenery.
-Then, it leads down into the valley and through to the old airstrip, where it ends.
+After the rockslide, there is another steep climb before the trail levels off.
+The trail follows along the valley below, which presents spectacular scenery.
+Then, the trail leads down into the valley and through to the old airstrip, where it ends.

 Copper Butte route

 The Copper Butte hiking route is an abandoned access road roughly 160 km south of Haines Junction on the Haines Highway.
-It is approximately 3 km past the end of Three Guardsmen Lake on the east side of the highway.
+It is approximately 3 km south of Three Guardsmen Lake.

-Park your vehicle in the pull-off at 59ﹾ 584022N and -136ﹾ467244W.
+Park your vehicle in the pull-off at 59.584022, -136.467244.
 Begin by walking down the old Haines Road.
 This abandoned access road is unmaintained and there is no signage at the start of the route or anywhere along it.

 This goes on for about 100 m until it opens to the old Copper Butte mining road.
 Follow this to the old mines.
 It is a very scenic abandoned road with many visible remains from past mining activities.